 Note that we are interested in reducing disruption not only because we care about how employees feel after being acquired, but also because we care about the impact of the disruption on their productivity—a case of enlightened self-interest.
 Thus choosing an optimal level of integration requires trading off the benefits from collaboration against the costs of disruption.

-In general some degree of integration is necessary to get synergies in acquisitions (and it is precisely the ability the extract synergies that distinguishes a corporate strategist from pure investors, see Chapter 1), though how much will vary from case to case as a function of the benefits from collaboration, and the implementation competence of the acquirer at managing the costs of disruption.
+In general some degree of integration is necessary to get synergies in acquisitions (and it is precisely the ability the extract synergies that distinguishes a corporate strategist from pure investors, see Section 1), though how much will vary from case to case as a function of the benefits from collaboration, and the implementation competence of the acquirer at managing the costs of disruption.
 For instance, the benefits of integration may rise and peak faster for some types of synergies—particularly those that require limited modification of resources across value chains (e.g. connection, combination).
 These types of synergies may, all else being equal, require lower levels of integration than synergies involving consolidation or customization.
 It may also be the case that the costs of disruption for the same level of integration may vary with similarity of cultures between acquirer and target, or the ability of the acquirer to implement a given level of integration very smoothly.

 Grouping and linking are the key integration choices

 We can think about the post-merger integration decision regarding the combined organizational structure, in terms of two sequential choices: one about grouping (into organizational units such as departments with a common boss, incentives, and procedures, i.e. the boxes in an organization chart) and the other about linking activities across groupings (such as vertical reporting, dedicated liaisons, and temporary task forces, i.e. lines in organization charts).
-This follows from Chapter 10, in which we explained that grouping and linking are the two key choices for organizational design (see Figure 12.4).
+This follows from Section 10, in which we explained that grouping and linking are the two key choices for organizational design (see Figure 12.4).

 Figure 12.4 Grouping and linking